 Macrolepiota mastoidea - Slender Parasol

 Macrolepiota mastoidea, the Slender Parasol, favours calcareous woodlands and grasslands.
-These latge mushrooms also occur in coastal dunes in what would otherwise be acidic areas where it not for the presence of broken sea shells that raise the alkalinity of the thin soil; in some dune systems Slender Parasols appear in large numbers.
-If you gather these mushrooms to eat, be aware that the somewhat similar Shaggy Parasol, Chlorophyllum rhacodes, can cause tummy upsets.
+These large mushrooms also occur in coastal dunes in what would otherwise be acidic areas where it not for the presence of broken sea shells that raise the alkalinity of the thin soil.
+In some dune systems Slender Parasols appear in crowds.

 Identification guide